Construal Level International Multilab Replication Project

 What’s the project’s aim?
 To replicate key findings underpinning Construal Level Theory (CLT)—a theory that suggests that psychologically distant things are more abstractly represented than psychologically close ones.

 Which studies are we aiming to replicate?
 CLT suggests that there are four forms of psychological distance: temporal, spatial, social, and likelihood.
 For the first study, we will conduct four experiments, each examining one of these distances.
 More information can be found here.

 How will we do it?
 We will use a multi-lab approach where each lab collects data on all four studies.
 Rather than replicating a single empirical finding, this approach allows us to subject CLT to multiple testing from different angles.

 What’s the timeline?
-We have received a revise-and-resubmit decision on our submitted Registered Replication Report to Advances in Methods and Practices in Psychological Science (AMPPS, January, 2023).
+We have received an in-principle acceptance at Advances in Methods and Practices in Psychological Science (AMPPS, January, 2023).
 You can find the preprint of the Stage 1 paper here.
 The current plan is that data collection will take place from spring 2023 to 2024.
 More updates here.

 What’s required of you?